As of March 2021 the ARC-1.1 has been discontinued.

-The signal path of the ARC utilizes high end audio opamps from Analog Devices which have been selected for their wide frequency response and naturally warm sound.
-These devices are also used in our SOC-1.1 compressor, which has been likened by many to sound like a tube unit.
-The mic preamp input uses our BE40 True Class A amplifiers to provide impressively low noise at high gains.
+The signal path of the ARC utilizes high end audio amplifiers from Analog Devices which have been selected for their wide frequency response and naturally warm sound.
+The mic preamp input uses our Class A BE40 amplifiers to provide impressively low noise at high gains.
 The output section of the ARC includes a switchable steel core transformer that adds a more vintage sound if so desired.
+(All componentry is "through hole", there is no sub-minature surface mount circuitry in this unit).

 Next up is the line input stage which is either the rear panel balanced XLR input (with loop thru) or front panel unbalanced high impedance input.
 The line gain is variable from 0dB to +40dB.
 In addition, a -10dB pad can be switched into the balanced input to cater for those hot signals from D-A convertors.
 In addition to attenuating the input, the -10dB switch raises the input impedance from a nominal 20k ohms to 70k ohms which allows the driving device to freely deliver high level without undue distortion.